kHarshit/kHarshit.github.io/_posts/2017-09-08-structure-of-the-web.md

 title: "Structure of the web"
 date: 2017-09-08
 categories: [Algorithms]
+excerpt: "Exploring the bowtie structure of the web, how directed graph analysis reveals the web's giant strongly connected component and its IN/OUT regions."
 ---

 A study<sup id="a1">[1](#myfootnote1)</sup> of the web's structure reveals that it isn't the fully interconnected network that we've been led to believe.
 The study suggests that the chance of being able to surf between two randomly chosen pages is less than one in four.